-21 Oct Artificial Turf & SubAir.
-The Benefits of a Natural System.
+22 Oct Artificial Turf & SubAir.
+The Benefits of Natural Turf.

-Artificial turf is usually made of a polyethylene plastic grass on a foundation of rubber made of ground up recycled tires.
+Artificial turf is made from a polyethylene plastic grass on a foundation of rubber, typically post-consumer tires.
 There can be as many as 10,000 tires under the turf of a single sports field.
-All that black rubber can get hot.
-At the university of Missouri, an expert found that on a 98-degree day the surface temperature of the turf reaches as high as 173 degrees.
-Even the temperature at about the height of an average man was 138 degrees.
+Unfortunately, all of that black rubber can get very hot.
+In a study at the University of Missouri, an expert found that on a 98-degree day the surface temperature of the turf reaches as high as 173 degrees.
+In addition to the surface temperature’s extreme heat, the temperature at about 6 feet above the surface was 138 degrees.

 The rubber and plastic materials used to create artificial turf give a good bit more grip than natural grass.
-This is responsible for a term called “turf burn.”
+This is responsible for “turf burn.”
 This comes from athletes falling on the traction surface and burning themselves from the friction created.
-Turf can also be a breeding ground for bacteria and requires cleaning and maintenance to prevent growth. pairing these two ideas together can create some serious infections on those burn sites.
-In fact, a study was performed on the St. Louis Rams that revealed 8 out of 8 of the infected burn sites from players on the team came from turf burn.
+In addition to a higher risk of injury, artificial turf often has high levels of bacterial growth and requires regular cleaning and maintenance.
+Without regular cleaning, artificial turf injuries are more likely to become infected.
+In fact, a study done with the St. Louis Rams revealed 8 out of 8 of the infected burn sites from players on the team came from turf burn.